irufus/gdax-java/README.md

 ## TODO
 -------
 - add pagination versions of all endpoints, or offer a way to append to the endpoint urls.
-- smarted up the GUI

-From the GDAX API documentation:
+From the GDAX API documentation the Websocket implementation follows the following implementation:
-  Send a subscribe com.coinbase.exchange.api.websocketfeed.message for the product(s) of interest and the full channel.
+  Send a subscribe message for the product(s) of interest and the full channel.
   Queue any messages received over the websocket stream.
   Make a REST request for the order book snapshot from the REST feed.
   Playback queued messages, discarding sequence numbers before or equal to the snapshot sequence number.